NoahjChampion/Replace-Google-Fonts/readme.txt

 [Plugin homepage](http://www.soulteary.com/2014/06/08/) | [Plugin author](http://www.soulteary.com/)

-There are some problem with Google in china, the Google Fonts make the website too slow to open, so we can use Qihoo 360's Web Fonts replace the Google's.
+Everything Google is blocked in China and therefore also calls to `//fonts.googleapis.com/`.
+This small plugin solves that problem by using Qihoo 360's Web Fonts to replace the Google's.

 [Project GitHub](https://github.com/soulteary/Replace-Google-Fonts).